maciekKuba/soft-hard-ware-consistency-checker/README.md

 Run comparator.py script with following arguments passed into:

     python comparator.py "yourMicrocontrollerRefNameInSchematic" "yourCFilename.c" "yourNetlist.xml"

+You can also check how that works by running Test.bat file which uses provided exemplary data of C file and KiCad project.
+The result should be similar to this one:

+    Pins matching
+    Port    Index   Sch label       CCode label
+    A       12      TIMER2          TIMER2

+    Pins not matching
+    Port    Index   Sch label       CCode label
+    D       2       TIMER           None
+    D       1       Net-(U1-Pad6)   TIMER
+    C       15      ADC2            None
+    A       5       Net-(R4-Pad1)   SPI1_SCK
+    C       3       ADC             adc
+    B       6       UART_TX         TX

 ## Operation in details
 ### C file data.